Audio/MIDI multitrack recording software

 Main window

-• If the main window shows a vertical scrollbar you can put a finger anywhere on any mixer section and move it vertically to move all mixer sections.
+• If the main window has a vertical scrollbar, place a finger anywhere on any mixer section and move it vertically to scroll all mixer sections.

 Menus

-• Tap outside of the menu to close it.
+• Tap outside a menu to close it.

 Touch hardware and Windows versions

-A tablet or a convertible notebook (which lets you flip the lid, so the screen is outside when the lid is closed) would be a nice computer to use.
-Another interesting option would be a touchscreen mounted on a stand, connected to your computer.
-It's best to have the screen sloped towards you.
+A tablet or convertible notebook (where the lid flips so the screen faces outward when closed) works well.
+Another good option is a touchscreen on a stand, connected to your computer.
+It's best if the screen is angled toward you.

-The best touch experience is provided by Windows 8 or newer, combined with a multi-touch screen.
-Multi-touch means you can use multiple fingers simultaneously.
-The onscreen MIDI keyboard benefits from this, and it allows for two-finger zooming.
+The best experience comes from using a multi-touch screen.
+Multi-touch lets you use multiple fingers at once.
+The onscreen MIDI keyboard benefits from this, and two-finger zooming becomes available.

 Features not available in touchscreen mode

-Some features are not available in touchscreen mode.
+Some features aren't available in touchscreen mode.
 Most notably:

 • Labels aren't available.